Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 The analysis of public transport in Mundingburra shows that there are 16 active transport stops currently operating.
 These stops serve a mix of bus routes, with a total of 5 individual routes providing service to the area.
-Together, these routes facilitate 749 weekly passenger trips.
+The combined weekly passenger trips across these routes amount to 749.

-The accessibility of transport in Mundingburra is rated as good, with residents on average located 281 meters from their nearest transport stop.
-The service frequency across all routes averages 107 trips per day, which translates to approximately 46 weekly trips per individual stop.
+Residents in Mundingburra have good access to public transport, with an average distance of 281 meters to the nearest transport stop.
+The service frequency averages 107 trips per day across all routes, which equates to approximately 46 weekly trips per individual stop.

 Frequently Asked Questions - Transport